 Understanding the product – what we’re doing today, what we’ll do in the future, and how to improve.

 Knowing each other on a deeper level + what makes each of us tick.

 You’ll notice there was almost an exact overlap between each team’s vision of success and what I originally laid out (fortunately!).

 So how did we go about fulfilling the promise of success for each of these things we outlined?
 Read on.

 #2: Share context.

 With Mandy and Marcus being new to Know Your Team, sharing the background for where we are, how we make decisions, and why, was critical.
-Without an understanding of our company history or the thought-process behind some of the key decisions we’ve made, they wouldn’t understand, how to make decisions going forward.
-As Netflix famously espoused in their 2009 culture deck, a high context environment begets a low control environment.
+Without an understanding of our company history or the thought process behind some of the key decisions we’ve made, they wouldn’t understand, how to make decisions going forward.
+As Netflix famously espoused in its 2009 culture deck, a high context environment begets a low control environment.
 The more context Marcus and Mandy have about Know Your Team, the more they can decide for themselves what to do, rather than relying on us telling them what to do.